studyportals/product-deploy/README.md

 Behaviour can be changed by changing these env vars:
 - process.env.PRTL_ENV - Set the portal environment; @see lib/private/env
-- process.env.PRTL_DISABLE_WATCHERS - Watchers are disabled when this var truthy
 - process.env.PRTL_DEPLOYLOG_ENDPOINT - The endpoint to which to send deploylogs.

 **Kind**: global function